 UMEZ supports projects that provide new job creation as well as those that would be under capitalized without our loan capital.
 Rather than competing with traditional lenders, we tend to augment (or “gap fund”) the level of private capital provided.

-UMEZ’s Business Resource Investment Service Center, Inc. (BRISC) continues to make loans between $50,000 and $250,000 aimed at small business formation and/or expansion to create local wealth and economic vitality for Upper Manhattan.
+UMEZ’s Business Resource Investment Service Center, Inc. (BRISC), a Community Development Financial Institution (CDFI), continues to make loans between $50,000 and $250,000 aimed at small business formation and/or expansion to create local wealth and economic vitality for Upper Manhattan.
 These loans may be senior or subordinated financing, depending on the other sources of capital for the project, and are set at an affordable interest rate, with flexible terms based on the cash flows, job generation, and level of collateral for the project.

 The Cultural Industry Investment Fund (CIIF) encourages long-term, permanent change for Upper Manhattan’s cultural organizations.
 Grants are made specifically to build administrative capacity, support organizational development, and promote sustainability.